sjbuysse/dofiles/README.md

 # dotfiles
 To install run
 => git clone https://github.com/sjbuysse/dotfiles ~/dotfiles

+If you still need to install vim, make sure it's compiled with python support to be able to install YouCompleteMe You could get the pi-rho PPA repository where vim always has python support

 Delete current .vim folder and .vimrc file, run in homefolder => rm -rf .vim/